lachho/blog/public/content/career-guidance/salary-expectations.md

 ---
-title: "Salary Expectations"
+title: "Get Smart with Salary"
-summary: "Understanding and negotiating salary."
+summary: "Know your worth, negotiate like a pro.
+Understand, benchmark, and confidently negotiate your salary."
 tags: ["career", "salary", "negotiation"]
 ---